 A roof should last between 20 and 50 years.
 As well as the climate, materials used, and the type of property, maintenance plays a huge part in this.
 With the outlay of replacing a complete roof, you want to ensure that you get as long a life as possible from it.

 When you have maintenance done, it prevents small amounts of moisture from getting into the roof space.
 This can weaken the structure, rot the decking and damage the insulation.
 You are likely to make it to the 50 years by keeping it maintained rather than replacing every 20.

 Finding a Roofer

 Your first stop should be Arrowhead Roofing.
-We can serve all your commercial and residential roof, fencing, and gutter need.
+We can serve all your commercial and residential roof installations, fencing, and gutter needs.
 Contact us here to book your free quote.